 When her younger daughter was diagnosed with Rett Syndrome in 2009 shortly before her second birthday, Catriona found herself dealing in practice with things she’d previously thought she understood in principle.

-She juggles her work as policy officer for a national disability charity with caring and advocating for her daughter.
-She is passionate about improving the lives of disabled children and their families, and making the systems that should support them work more transparently and equitably.
+She juggles her work as policy manager for a national charity with caring and advocating for her daughter.
+She's passionate about improving the lives of disabled children and their families, and making the systems that should support them work more transparently and equitably.